BIRSAx2/advent-of-code-2023/README.md

-# Advent of Code Elixir Starter
+# Advent of Code 2023

-A batteries included starter pack for participating in [Advent of Code](https://www.adventofcode.com) using Elixir!
+This repository contains my solutions to the [Advent of Code 2023](https://adventofcode.com/2023) problems.

 ## Usage